Continuing Education Credits (CMEs, CEUs, and P.A.C.E.®)

 The ASHG supports medical information privacy.
 While the ASHG is not a “covered entity” under HIPAA 1996 and therefore is not required to meet these standards, ASHG wishes to take reasonable steps to ensure that the presentation of individually identifiable health information at ASHG-sponsored events has been properly authorized.
 All presenters have completed a form indicating whether they intend to present any form of individually identifiable healthcare information.
 If so, they were asked either to attest that a HIPAA-compliant consent form is on file at their institution, or to send ASHG a copy of the ASHG HIPAA compliance form.
 This information is on record at the ASHG Administrative Office and will be made available upon request.

 The opinions and recommendations expressed by faculty, authors, and other experts whose input is included in this program are their own and do not necessarily represent the viewpoint of ASHG.

-ASHG will apply for Category 1 CEU credits for genetic counselors through the National Society of Genetic Counselors (NSGC).
+National Society of Genetic Counselors (NSGC) designates this live activity for a maximum of 3.15 Category 1 CEU (31.50 contact hours).
 NSGC is approved as an authorized provider of continuing education and training by the International Association for Continuing Education and Training (IACET).